Matías Vecino: Lazio

 On 1 August 2022, Vecino joined Lazio on a free transfer, signing a three-year contract.

 International career

 Vecino was born in Canelones, Uruguay, to a family of Italian ancestry, with roots in the city of Campobasso, and was eligible for both national teams.
 He has been capped by the Uruguay national under-20 football team for the 2011 South American Youth Championship and for the 2011 FIFA U-20 World Cup.
 He scored the goal to qualify Uruguay for the 2012 Olympic Games in London.
 Vecino's debut for the Uruguay senior team came on 25 March 2016 against Brazil.

-In May 2018, he was named in Uruguay's provisional 26 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.

+On 27 May 2024, Vecino announced his retirement from the national team.